Manufacturing and Nonmanufacturing Costs

 When a manufacturing company uses raw materials in the production process, the Raw Material Inventory account is credited (decreased) and the Work-in-Process Inventory account is debited (increased).
 Therefore, raw materials used in production (both direct and indirect) are the cost transferred out of the Raw Materials Inventory account and the cost added to the Work-in-Process Inventory account.

-Going back to our Friends Corporation example, assume that in March 20X9 the company used $1,000 of paint and $4,000 of plastic and metal parts for a total of $5,000.
+Going back to our Friends Company example, assume that in March 20X9 the company used $1,000 of paint and $4,000 of plastic and metal parts for a total of $5,000.

 2) Use of direct raw materials in production: